flexera-public/rsssh/README.md

 To only match the server name as specified, without the leading and trailing wildcards, use the `--exact-match` option.

-To add a wildcard to a server name
+To add a wildcard to a server name, use `%25` (the URL-encoded form of the percent sign).

 ### User switching ###